axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-06-what-would-a-fiat-business-look-like-with-rads.markdown

    width="70%"
    alt="">
  </div>
- <p>Each employee gets to assign a “bonus” to the other people they know based on <em>whatever they feel</em> is the other co-owner’s contribution.
-Managers won’t have to spend time agonizing over bonus assignments.</p>
+ <p>Each employee gets to assign a “bonus” to the other people they know based on <em>whatever they feel</em> is the other co-owner&rsquo;s contribution.
+Managers won&rsquo;t have to spend time agonizing over bonus assignments.</p>

 <h1 class="_section">APPENDICES</h1>